Download: MP3 (64 MB)

 - 09:09 Options are a disservice to the client.

 - 10:37 Why Do Clients Want Options?

 - 10:53 Clients want options because they’ve been told to expect options.
 They want multiple concepts because that’s what designers provide.
 Designers are constantly projecting this.
-The have concept packages on the website, they post Dribbble shots with multiple concepts and ask people to comment their favorite, or they tweet an image of 10 concepts and ask everyone which one they like.
+They have concept packages on their website, they post Dribbble shots with multiple concepts and ask people to comment their favorite, or they tweet an image of 10 concepts and ask everyone which one they like.
 This is not how you design.